stackbuilders/weak-strong/weak-strong-functors/README.md

 Two approaches:

 - Weak specification.
-Define the function and then add companion lemmas.

-  Sometimes called external programming logic: we write a program in an ordinary type system and afterwards we prove a property of it.
-  The property is a logical "comment".
+Define the functions with a weak specification and then add companion lemmas.
+According to Bove and Dybjer, this approach is sometimes called external programming logic: we write a program in an ordinary type system and afterwards we prove a property of it, so the property is just a logical "comment".

 - Strong specification.
-The type of the function directly states that the input is a value of type A and that the output is the combination of a value b of type B and a proof that b satisfies R a
-  b.
-We produce a well-specified function.
-We rely on dependent types.
+The type of the function directly states that the output is the combination of a value and a proof.
+In this approach, we also say that we produce a well-specified function, and we usually rely on dependent types.
+According to Bove and Dybjer, this approach is sometimes called integrated or internal programming

-  Sometimes called integrated or internal programming logic: the logic is integrated with the program.
+  logic: the logic is integrated with the program.

+  In both cases, we're using Agda as a programming logic, we use the system to prove properties of our programs.

 ```haskell
 map :: (a -> b) -> [a] -> [b]